 Don’t for a minute think God was not with me, He was.
 He took every single step with me.
 My eyes were fixed on him.
 He never left my side.
 My faith said, “God will bring us through,” but I was no fool –

-I had to do my part too.
-I had to learn how to cope and love in the midst of my child’s mental illness.
+I had to do my part too by learning how to cope and love in the midst of my child’s mental illness.

-I soon found out I would need to run the race with mental heath challenges like a marathoner.
+I would need to run the race with mental health challenges like a marathoner.
 My eyes needed to be fixed on the next mile marker and not the finish line.

 “Perseverance is not a long race; it is many short races one after the other.”
 Walter Elliot